 Professor Blackwell’s dissertation, Aristotle’s Theory of Predication, was completed under the direction of Leonard J. Eslick.
 Professor Eslick, who died in 1991, received his Ph.D. at the University of Virginia in the early 1930s.
 I met him once at a Christmas party where he told me that Professor Blackwell was the best student he ever had.

-I was especially influenced by Professor Blackwell’s belief that philosophical thinking not informed by modern science—particularly physics and evolutionary theory—was superfluous.
-Through a series of his seminars I came to realize that physical, mental, social, biological and cosmic life all evolve.
+I was especially influenced by Professor Blackwell’s belief that philosophical thinking uninformed by modern science—particularly physics and evolutionary theory—was superfluous.
+Through a series of his seminars, I came to realize that physical, mental, social, biological and cosmic life all evolve.
 This led me to conclude that through the process of development lies the only viable hope for humankind and their post-human descendants.
-Moreover his even temper and gentlemanly manner inspire me to this day.
+Moreover, his even temper and gentlemanly manner inspire me to this day.
 I will forever be indebted to him for his contribution to my education.

 I was also influenced by Professor William C. Charron.
 He is an authority on game theory, modern philosophy, social and political philosophy, and the literature and philosophy of T.S.
 Eliot.
 His clarity of mind and love of the craft of writing still influence me today.